MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Registry-Entries.md

 %SystemRoot%\inf
 ```

-## Setting a Single Registry Entry
+## Setting a single registry entry

 If you want to change a specific entry in a registry key, you can use one of several possible
 approaches.
 This example modifies the **Path** entry under `HKEY_CURRENT_USER\Environment`.
 The